Bookkeeping is one of the most important parts of running a trades business, yet it is something many tradesmen try to avoid.

 Record Income as It Arrives

-Every time a customer pays for a job, that payment should be recorded.
+Every payment you receive should be recorded.

-At a basic level, this means noting:
+At a basic level:

-- The customer or job it relates to
+- Customer or job

 Track Expenses Carefully

-Expenses are just as important to record as income.
+Expenses are just as important as income.

-Common business expenses include:
+Common ones include:

 - Materials